 You could say the word “hand” is also a collective noun.
-It is one appendage on your body but it has several parts that work well together to do many complex things, like hold and use chopsticks.
+It is one appendage on your body but it has several parts – digits – that work well together to do many complex things, like hold and use chopsticks.
 Easier said than done.

 Chopsticks are very simple gadgets but aren’t so easy to use.
-We all know that chopsticks are implements that enable a person to eat food one-handedly but it takes more than just chopsticks to accomplish this.
+They enable a person to eat food one-handedly but it takes more than just chopsticks to accomplish this.
 It requires the synchronized effort of at least four fingers coordinated enough to perform the task.
 That’s a mouthful, no pun intended.

 Each finger has a different part to play and must practice to get the movements correct.
 The skill to grip a piece of food with chopsticks and transport it without incident from plate to mouth doesn’t come naturally.
 It requires each part to perform a different function separately but in unison to accomplish this goal.

-I’m not sure why anyone would want to eat food one-handedly but they do and it works.
+I’m not sure why anyone would want to eat food one-handedly but they do and chopsticks in a deft hand make that happen.
 The point is, like chopsticks, the church involves many different parts working together, with coordination, to accomplish whatever goal they visualize.